MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/solidworks.md

     ![Adding motion](media/solidworks-motion.PNG "Adding motion")

-5. If you want to retain the detail for specific geometry areas, select them.
+5. If you want to retain the detail for specific geometry areas, select them in the model.
 Otherwise, they'll be optimized.
 You can also select the check boxes under **Auto-Select** to retain all holes or holes of a specific size.
 Select the **Next** button when you're done.

     ![Auto-Select settings](media/solidworks-autoselect.PNG "Auto-Select settings")